geoscixyz/em/content/maxwell1_fundamentals/formative_laws_and_people/faraday.rst

 ..
 Therefore, the time dependent change in magnetic flux density at any location is negatively proportional to the curl of the electric field.
 ..
 For magnetic fields which change rapidly with respect to time, we expect to observe a larger electric field.
-Above equation physically means that time varying magnetic fields will induce rotational electric fields.
+The above equation physically means that time varying magnetic fields will induce rotational electric fields.

 Faraday's Law in the Frequency-Domain